 Because local conditions and agency needs evolve, detailed project plans are often finalized or revised after the group arrives.
 The local agencies and trip leaders also review the conditions at the site in light of the capabilities and special interests of the volunteers.
 Volunteer Trips offer the opportunity to experience the land in a unique way not available to the average tourist.
 This trip is a good fit for adventurous travelers willing to work, who are comfortable with a flexible itinerary and truly want to make a difference.

 Our volunteer trip begins today at 5pm when we meet and greet on the beautiful University of Alaska Southeast Campus.
-Volunteers will be lodged in the John R. Pugh Residence Hall here for the four nights we are in Juneau.
+Volunteers will be lodged in the John R. Pugh Residence Hall here for the five nights we are in Juneau.
 We share an informal welcome dinner on the beautiful campus overlooking Auke Lake as we transition into Alaska, the land of the midnight sun.
 Dinner included.

 Following breakfast, we start our first volunteer project day at Mendenhall Glacier Visitor Center for an overview (emphasis on ?View!?) of the Mendenhall Glacier.
 We then meet our partners, the Juneau District Ranger and trail staff, have a group orientation, and safety/trail training.
 Part of the training includes ?Working in Bear Country? presented by a local expert.
 Post-training, we depart for the project location in the Mendenhall Glacier Recreation Area, where we spend the afternoon and next three days.
 Our trail work includes restoration of trail tread and alignment and vegetation management.
 Over the last several years, a number of glacial floods from Mendenhall Glacier have caused nearby Mendenhall Lake to rise flooding the nearby trails, campground, and neighborhood.
 Depending on conditions, we may help with repairs necessitated by this natural phenomenon.
 Breakfast, box lunch and dinner included.